 The LINNSE Camcorder is one of those cameras I warned you about.
 On paper, it seems amazing.
 18x digital zoom, full 1080p HD recording, night vision, remote control, and more.

 But that’s where the good stops.
-Customers on Amazon had many problems.
-They gave it 3.3 out of 5-stars.
-Every customer complained that the picture isn’t high definition, despite marketing the camera as an HD camcorder.
+Many customer reviews claim that the picture isn’t high definition, despite marketing the camera as an HD camcorder.
 Almost everyone said the quality is terrible.

 - 20X Optical Zoom: Long 20X zoom draws in the scene from far away; Compatible with Remote Pan Tilt Cradle (optional); The...